odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_one_step.rst

 If another receiving or shipping configuration is set on the warehouse, they can easily be set back to the one step setting.

-Begin by navigating to :menuselection:`Inventory --> Configuration -->
-Warehouses`, click on the desired warehouse, and click :guilabel:`Edit`.
-Next, on the :guilabel:`Warehouse Configuration` tab, under the :guilabel:`Shipments` section, select :guilabel:`Receive goods directly (1 step)` for :guilabel:`Incoming Shipments` and/or :guilabel:`Deliver goods directly (1 step)` for :guilabel:`Outgoing Shipments`, and :guilabel:`Save` the changes to finish.
+Begin by navigating to :menuselection:`Inventory --> Configuration --> Warehouses`, and click on the desired warehouse to edit.
+Next, on the :guilabel:`Warehouse Configuration` tab, under the :guilabel:`Shipments` section, select :guilabel:`Receive goods directly (1 step)` for :guilabel:`Incoming Shipments` and/or :guilabel:`Deliver goods directly (1 step)` for :guilabel:`Outgoing Shipments`.

 .. image:: receipts_delivery_one_step/one-step-warehouse-config.png
    :align: center